 The joint owners shall agree on all protection measures and the division of related cost in advance.

-[end of option 1]

-[Option 2:]

-In case of joint ownership, each of the joint owners shall be entitled to Exploit the joint Results as it sees fit, and to grant non-exclusive licenses, without obtaining any consent from, paying compensation to, or otherwise accounting to any other joint owner, unless otherwise agreed between the joint owners.

-The joint owners shall agree on all protection measures and the division of related cost in advance.

-[End of Option 2]

 Transfer of Results

 Each Party may transfer ownership of its own Results, including its share in jointly owned Results, following the procedures of the Grant Agreement Article 16.4 and its Annex 5, Section Transfer and licensing of results, sub-section “Transfer of ownership”.